Capacitor plague

 The capacitor plague was a problem related to a higher-than-expected failure rate of non-solid aluminium electrolytic capacitors between 1999 and 2007, especially those from some Taiwanese manufacturers, due to faulty electrolyte composition that caused corrosion accompanied by gas generation; this often resulted in rupturing of the case of the capacitor from the build-up of pressure.

 High failure rates occurred in many well-known brands of electronics, and were particularly evident in motherboards, video cards, and power supplies of personal computers.

 A 2003 article in The Independent claimed that the cause of the faulty capacitors was due to a mis-copied formula.
-In 2001, a scientist working in the Rubycon Corporation in Japan stole a mis-copied formula for capacitors' electrolytes.
-He then took the faulty formula to the Luminous Town Electric company in China, where he had previously been employed.
-In the same year, the scientist's staff left China, stealing again the mis-copied formula and moving to Taiwan, where they created their own company, producing capacitors and propagating even more of this faulty formula of capacitor electrolytes.
+In 2001, a scientist working in the Rubycon Corporation in Japan took his knowledge about capacitors' electrolytes to the Luminous Town Electric company in China, where he had previously been employed, and developed a copy of Rubycon's electrolyte.
+In the same year, the scientist's staff left China, stealing a mis-copied version of the formula and moving to Taiwan, where they created their own company, producing capacitors and propagating even more of this faulty formula of capacitor electrolytes.